← Back to .knowledge

 node .knowledge/tools/build-search-index.js

-The local search index is rebuilt from repo-local knowledge artifacts.
+The local search index is rebuilt from repo-local .knowledge files.

 .knowledge/search/index.json